nexpy/nexpy/doc/source/pythongui.rst

     two text boxes for selecting the projection limits.
 If you click the 'lock' checkbox, the projection width is fixed allowing successive images along the z-axis to be plotted by clicking the text-box arrows.

+    .. note:: Make sure that the value of both limit boxes is entered, *e.g.*, by pressing return after editing their values, before clicking on the 'lock' checkbox.

     .. warning:: There may be a bug in PySide, which causes multiple steps to occur for each arrow click.
 You can avoid this by selecting the 'maximum' text-box and using the terminal arrow keys.